 Commissioner for students with disabilities or chronic illnesses

-If you have any questions about disabled access or the formal aspects of studying at the University of Stuttgart, you can contact the commissioner for students with disabilities at an any time.
-They will help and support you with any disability-related issues:
+If you have any questions about access to buildings or formal aspects of studying at the University of Stuttgart, you may contact the commissioner for students with disabilities at an any time.
+She will support you with any disability-related issues:

-- Lecturers, members of the examinations committee and advisors can get advise on the topic of “studying with a disability” on the website for employees (only in German).
+- Lecturers, members of the examinations committee and advisors find information on the website for employees (only in German).
+They also may get advice from the comissioner.

-Counseling is voluntary, confidential, impartial, and person-centered.
+Advising by the comissioner is voluntary and confidential.
 The focus is on your questions and needs.
-It is available to you throughout your study sequence and possibly even before you start studying at the University of Stuttgart.
+It is available to you before you start studying and throughout your studies at the University of Stuttgart.

-Appointments are available by prior arrangement only, so please email or call to set up a meeting.
+Appointments are available by prior arrangement only.
 You will find the contact details at the bottom of this page.

 Directions to the House of StudentsOpen map